chipmuenk/pyfda/README.md

     * **Compare filter designs** for a given set of specifications and different design methods
     * **Filter coefficients and poles / zeroes** can be displayed, edited and quantized
 * **Clearly structured GUI**
     * only widgets needed for the currently selected design method are visible
     * enhanced matplotlib NavigationToolbar (nicer icons, additional functions)
 * **Common interface for all filter design methods:**
     * specify frequencies as absolute values or normalized to sampling or Nyquist frequency
     * specify ripple and attenuations in dB, as voltage or as power ratios
     * enter expressions like exp(-pi/4 * 1j) with the help of the library [simpleeval](https://pypi.python.org/pypi/simpleeval) (included in source files)
 * **Graphical Analyses**
     * Magnitude response (lin / power / log) with optional display of specification bands, phase and an inset plot
     * Phase response (wrapped / unwrapped)
     * Group delay
     * Pole / Zero plot
     * Impulse response and step response (lin / log)
     * 3D-Plots (|H(f)|, mesh, surface, contour) with optional pole / zero display
 * **Modular architecture**, facilitating the implementation of new filter design and analysis methods
     * Filter design files not only contain the actual algorithm but also dictionaries specifying which parameters and standard widgets have to be displayed in the GUI.
     * Special widgets needed by design methods (e.g. for choosing the window type in Firwin) are included in the filter design file, not in the main program
 * **Saving and loading**
     * Save and load filter designs in pickled and in numpy's NPZ-format
- * Export coefficients and poles/zeros as comma-separated values (CSV), in numpy's NPZ-format, in Excel (R) or in Matlab (R) workspace format
+    * Export coefficients and poles/zeros as comma-separated values (CSV), in numpy's NPY- and NPZ-formats, in Excel (R) or in Matlab (R) workspace format
+    * Export coefficients in FPGA vendor specific formats like Xilinx (R) COE-format
 * **Display help files** (own / Python docstrings) as rich text

 **More screenshots from the current version:**